 We can thank God for the institution of government.
 Though the worst of it may disappoint us or even persecute us, without government we would slaughter each other.
 And when this is not done, this kind of punishment, there is blood guiltiness.
 You remember after Cain killed Abel, Scripture says in Genesis 4 that Abel’s blood cried out from the ground.
 Many texts in the scriptures indicate that.
 God required the death penalty for the preservation of life.

 Well, do you get the picture?
-I’ve got one more thing to say to you but I’m going to give you a couple of weeks while I’m gone and then I’m going to come back and tell you why you have to pay your taxes, cause that’s verses 6 and 7.
+I’ve got one more thing to say to you, but I’m going to give you a couple of weeks while I’m gone, and then I’m going to come back and tell you why you have to pay your taxes because that’s verses 6 and 7.

-But mostly, we want to live for the gospel, whatever conditions and certainly there are many, many people in many places in the world who have it so much worse than we do and live triumphantly in Christ and joyfully under persecution.
-May we be obedient and silence the critics by our peaceful, tranquil and submissive lives.
-Thank You for giving us that opportunity to open the door to the gospel.
-Thank You for our time today together, it has enriched us more than we could ever express.
-You are constantly good to us and that goodness pours out through Your Word and through the joys of fellowship.
-Bless now even our fellowship together in Christ’s name.
-Amen.
+But mostly, we want to live for the gospel, whatever conditions.
+And certainly there are many, many people in many places in the world who have it so much worse than we do and live triumphantly in Christ and joyfully under persecution.
+May we be obedient and silence the critics by our peaceful, tranquil, and submissive lives.

 This article is also available and sold as a booklet.